sergei-mironov/cake3/README.md

     hard work.
 Second approach is OK, but only if we don't need to pass additional paramters or depend on a specific rule from L.

-    Thirdcake's approach in this case is a compromise: it employs Haskell's import mechanism so it is possible to import L/Cakefile.hs from A/Cakefile.hs and do whatever you want to.
+    Thirdcake's approach in this case is a compromise: since it employs Haskell's module system, it is possible to write:

+        -- Project/lib/CakeLib.hs
+        import CakeLib_P.hs
+        librule = do
+          rule $ do
+            shell [cmd|build a lib|]

+        -- Project/Cakefile.hs
+        import Cakefile_P.hs
+        import CakeLib.hs
+        -- ^ note the absence of lib folder here. cake3 will copy all Cake*hs to --   the temp dir, then build them there.

+        all = do
+          lib <- librule
+          rule $ do
+            shell [cmd|build an app with $lib |]

+    A/Cakefile.hs and do whatever you want to.
 Resulting makefiles will always be monolitic.

 ### Limitations

   * Resulting Makefile is actually a GNUMakefile.
 GNU extensions (shell function and others) are needed to make various tricks to work.
-  * Coreutils package is required because resulting Makefile calls md5sum and cut programs.
+Also, posix environment with coreututils package is required.
+So, Linux, Probably Mac, Probably Windows+Cygwin.
+  * ifdef/endif instructions are not supported generally.
+User has to move this logic in Haskell for now.
+  * Make funcitions, wildcards and other variable-related things are not checked.
+It is user's responsibility to keep things safe.
+  * Variable as targets are not supported.
+Please, implement this logic in Haskell for now.
   * All Cakefiles across the project tree should have unique names in order to be copied.
 Duplicates are found, the first one is used
-  * Posix environment is required.
-So, Linux, Probably Mac, Probably Windows+Cygwin.
-  * Wildcards are not supported in the output Makefile language subset.
-I plan to experiment with supporting them, but think that space problem will probably arise.
-  * Variables-as-targets are also not supported.

 Random implementation details
 -----------------------------